-- Partner with regional and state agencies, such as TXDOT, to fund transportation infrastructure improvements within the County. - Consider the construction of managed lanes, and HOV lanes to meet funding gaps for future thoroughfares within the county. - Develop a recommended project matrix that includes available funding sources and whether the project meet preliminary requirements. - Utilize transportation funds for both large and small scale projects to improve overall connectivity and function of the thoroughfare network. - Identify funds for roadway maintenance throughout the county. - Prioritize and phase transportation investments to maximize the use of available and programmed funds. - Identify and pursue private, regional, state and federal revenue sources for funding multimodal transportation improvements. - 4.2 Provide transparency and meaningful public awareness, ongoing citizen input, and participation opportunities to implement and update the plan.
-Action and Performance Measures: - Provide feedback on the development and implementation of the plan (even after adoption) to ensure it remains a part of future land use and transportation decisions throughout the county.
+- Partner with regional and state agencies, such as TxDOT, to fund transportation infrastructure improvements within the county. - Consider the construction of managed lanes and HOV lanes to meet funding gaps for future thoroughfares within the county. - Develop a recommended project matrix that includes available funding sources and whether the project meets preliminary requirements. - Utilize transportation funds for both large and small scale projects to improve overall connectivity and function of the thoroughfare network. - Identify funds for roadway maintenance throughout the county. - Prioritize and phase transportation investments to maximize the use of available and programmed funds. - Identify and pursue private, regional, state and federal revenue sources for funding multimodal transportation improvements.

+4.2 Provide transparency and meaningful public awareness, ongoing citizen input, and participation opportunities to implement and update the plan.
+Action and Performance Measures: